ceramicnetwork/.github/OVERVIEW.md

 Due to the above, Ceramic's document management infrastructure serves to unify (instead of divide) the web3/dweb (and internet more broadly) stack.

-### DID-Based User Model
+### A Better User Model
 With a motivation for widespread interoperability and eliminating any form of lock-in, Ceramic can be used with any kind of identity system.
-Technically,
+Technically, vvv.
+DID-based user model.

 ## Smart Documents
 Smart documents are the core unit of information on the Ceramic network.

-### What is a smart document?
-Smart documents are mutable, tamper-proof files whose content rules and state transition logic can be programmed with guaranteed execution.
+They are mutable, tamper-proof files whose content rules and update logic can be programmed with guaranteed execution.
 Smart documents transform content from static files into dynamic objects.

-Smart documents can exist as independent objects or can be linked together to form a graph of related information.
-A smart document consists of an append-only log of records that are anchored in a blockchain. and associated metadata that governs how the protocol handles the documents.
+Smart documents can exist as independent objects or can be linked together to form a graph of related information. and associated metadata that governs how the protocol handles the documents.
 State management for content.
 Doc-chains.
 Programmabilty, state transititions, rules, and logic that will be enforced by the protocol.
 Strict ordering.

 </br>
 </br>